-The Arctic atmosphere is strongly affected by anthropogenic warming leading to long-term trends in, e.g., surface temperature and sea ice extent.
+The Arctic atmosphere is strongly affected by anthropogenic warming leading to long-term trends in , e.g., surface temperature and sea ice extent.
 In addition, it exhibits a pronounced seasonal cycle and strong variability on time scales from days to seasons.
-Recent research elucidated processes causing short-term extreme conditions in the Arctic that are typically related to the occurrence of specific weather systems.
-This study investigates unusual atmospheric conditions in the Arctic on the seasonal time scale, characterized by surface temperature, precipitation, and the atmospheric components of the surface energy balance.
-Based on a principle component analysis in the phase space spanned by the seasonal-mean values of the considered parameters, individual seasons are objectively identified that deviate strongly from a running-mean climatology, and that we define as extreme seasons.
+Recent While recent research elucidated processes causing leading to short-term extreme conditions in the Arcticthat are typically related to the occurrence of specific weather systems.
+This, this study investigates unusual atmospheric conditions in the Arctic on the seasonal time scale, characterized by surface temperature, precipitation, and the atmospheric components of the surface energy balance.
+Based on a principle principal component analysis in the phase space spanned by the seasonal-mean values of the considered parameters surface temperature, precipitation, and the atmospheric components of the surface energy balance, individual seasons are objectively identified that deviate strongly from a running-mean climatology, and that we define as extreme seasons.
 Given the strongly varying surface conditions in the Arctic, this analysis is done separately in Arctic sub-regions that are climatologically characterized by either sea ice, open ocean, or mixed conditions.

 Using ERA5 reanalyses for the years 1979-2018, our approach identifies 2-3 extreme seasons for each of winter, spring, summer, and autumn, with strongly differing characteristics and affecting different Arctic sub-regions.
 While some show strongly anomalous seasonal-mean values mainly in one parameter, others are characterized by a combination of unusual seasonal conditions in terms of temperature, precipitation, and the surface energy balance components.
 Two extreme winters affecting the Kara and Barents Seas are selected for a detailed investigation of their substructure, the role of synoptic-scale weather systems, and potential preconditioning by anomalous sea ice extent and/or sea surface temperature at the beginning of the season.
-Winter 2011/12 started with normal-average sea ice coverage and was characterized by constantly above-average temperatures during the season related to a sequence of quasi-stationary cyclones in the Nordic Seas, favoring the frequent advection of warm air to the Barents Sea.
+Winter 2011/12 started with average sea ice coverage and was characterized by constantly above-average temperatures during the season related to a sequence of mainly to frequent warm air advection by quasi-stationary cyclones in the Nordic Seas, favoring the frequent advection of warm air to the Barents Sea.
 An enhanced frequency of blocking anticyclones and a reduced frequency of cold air outbreaks in the Kara and Barents Seas further helped to maintain the warm anomaly.
 In contrast, winter 2016/17 started with a strongly reduced sea ice coverage and enhanced sea surface temperatures in the Kara and Barents Seas.
-This preconditioning, together with increased frequencies of cold air outbreaks and cyclones, was responsible for the large upward surface heat flux anomalies and strongly increased precipitation during this extreme season.
+This preconditioning, which, together with increased frequencies of cold air outbreaks and cyclones, was responsible for the led to large upward surface heat flux anomalies and strongly increased precipitation during this extreme season.